liuqx315/Multiscale-pattern/sundials_extensions/doc/source/c_interface/User_callable.rst

 .. c:function:: int ARKDense(void *arkode_mem, long int N)

-   A call to the ARKDense function links the main integrator with the ARKDENSE linear solver.
+   A call to the ARKDense function links the main ARKode integrator with the ARKDENSE linear solver.

    **Arguments:**
       * `arkode_mem` -- pointer to the ARKode memory block.
       * `N` -- the number of components in the ODE system.